History of Harry Potter in Timeline

 1999: Film rights sold to Warner Bros.

-In 1999, the Harry Potter series won several awards, including a Nestlé Smarties Book Prize, a Scottish Arts Council Book Award, and the inaugural Whitbread children's book of the year award.
+In 1999, the Harry Potter series received the Nestlé Smarties Book Prizes, two Scottish Arts Council Book Awards and the inaugural Whitbread children's book of the year award.

-In June 2000, The New York Times created a separate best-seller list for children's literature just before the release of Harry Potter and the Goblet of Fire, due to the high demand for the Harry Potter series.
+In June 2000, The New York Times created a separate best-seller list for children's literature due to the high demand for Harry Potter novels, just before the release of Harry Potter and the Goblet of Fire.
+By June 24, 2000, Rowling's novels had been on the list for 79 straight weeks.

 Harry Potter and the Goblet of Fire